-Last fall, our lead pastor Antley Fowler announced his decision to step down from his role as leader of River City Church, which will be effective March 31, 2019.
-You can read and listen to his announcement here.
+In the fall of 2018, our former lead pastor Antley Fowler announced his decision to step down from his role as leader of River City Church, which was effective March 31, 2019.

 Since our last update, the Search Team has met several times, including a significant session with Robin Morrison during his recent visit to River City Church.
 We are focused on maintaining a proper, prayerful mindset — reminding ourselves that this search for the next lead pastor is a spiritual discernment journey.
 Our overwhelming sense is we need to pay particular attention to God’s timing in the process — not to get ahead of Him or fall behind Him as He directs us.

 We are excited to report that we have begun working prospects through our process.
 We have received a number of resumes that have been given careful consideration.
 After a review of their application materials, candidates were provided a questionnaire to better determine their fit with RCC and our DNA.
 The completed questionnaires have been carefully reviewed, and Skype or in-person interviews are currently being scheduled with four or five candidates who most closely align with our needs.
 Future steps will include reference checks and visits of prospective candidates and their spouses to RCC to spend more in-depth time with us to further discern their spirit and passions.

 We covet your prayers and participation as we travel this journey.
 We will continue to communicate to the church where we are in this important process.
 Any questions may be directed to a member of the team or to our email at email@example.com

 The search is underway!

 The Search Team (see previous updates below for more info about this team) has completed the profile/job specifications for the Lead Pastor position, based on some great input from the Staff, Ministry Leadership Team, and people in the church.
 Click the button below to view the document.